Emory International Council (EIC)

 - Must assist with planning, preparing, and staffing ISSS programs and events

-- Must attend at least two ISSS events per semester and provide input.
+- Must attend at least one ISSS event per semester and provide input